stevenschwenke/SpringWorkshop/README.md

 - in this project: BootstrapCSS and JQuery
 - both not latest version to keep course compatible with what John Thompson showed
 - difference to _05_SpringMVCHelloWorld_; different styling + (viewed from browser) source code of page + backend implementation
+- different use cases commited in multiple commits:
-- use case: listing all products in a table (without actual database, that's simulated via a HashMap)
+    - listing all products in a table (without actual database, that's simulated via a HashMap)
+    - generating a link for each product to see it in detail

 ## Tooling
 - Spring Initializr in IntelliJ IDEA: File -> new -> Project -> Spring Initializr -> easy setup for new applications